DataFire/Integrations/integrations/generated/amazonaws_elasticbeanstalk/README.md

   region: ""
 });

-amazonaws_elasticbeanstalk.AbortEnvironmentUpdate({}).then(data => {
+.then(data => {
   console.log(data);
 });
 ```

 ## Description

 <fullname>AWS Elastic Beanstalk</fullname> <p>AWS Elastic Beanstalk makes it easy for you to create, deploy, and manage scalable, fault-tolerant applications running on the Amazon Web Services cloud.</p> <p>For more information about this product, go to the <a href="http://aws.amazon.com/elasticbeanstalk/">AWS Elastic Beanstalk</a> details page.
-The location of the latest AWS Elastic Beanstalk WSDL is <a href="http://elasticbeanstalk.s3.amazonaws.com/doc/2010-12-01/AWSElasticBeanstalk.wsdl">http://elasticbeanstalk.s3.amazonaws.com/doc/2010-12-01/AWSElasticBeanstalk.wsdl</a>.
-To install the Software Development Kits (SDKs), Integrated Development Environment (IDE) Toolkits, and command line tools that enable you to access the API, go to <a href="http://aws.amazon.com/tools/">Tools for Amazon Web Services</a>.</p> <p> <b>Endpoints</b> </p> <p>For a list of region-specific endpoints that AWS Elastic Beanstalk supports, go to <a href="http://docs.aws.amazon.com/general/latest/gr/rande.html#elasticbeanstalk_region">Regions and Endpoints</a> in the <i>Amazon Web Services Glossary</i>.</p>
+The location of the latest AWS Elastic Beanstalk WSDL is <a href="https://elasticbeanstalk.s3.amazonaws.com/doc/2010-12-01/AWSElasticBeanstalk.wsdl">https://elasticbeanstalk.s3.amazonaws.com/doc/2010-12-01/AWSElasticBeanstalk.wsdl</a>.
+To install the Software Development Kits (SDKs), Integrated Development Environment (IDE) Toolkits, and command line tools that enable you to access the API, go to <a href="http://aws.amazon.com/tools/">Tools for Amazon Web Services</a>.</p> <p> <b>Endpoints</b> </p> <p>For a list of region-specific endpoints that AWS Elastic Beanstalk supports, go to <a href="https://docs.aws.amazon.com/general/latest/gr/rande.html#elasticbeanstalk_region">Regions and Endpoints</a> in the <i>Amazon Web Services Glossary</i>.</p>

 ## Actions